 - Children in the EYFS are taught the Early Learning Goals for Mathematics from the ‘Statutory framework for the Early Years Foundation Stage,’ which has been effective since September 2021.
 Planning for this comes from the Lancashire Maths Team’s documents; Sequences of Learning and Learning and Progression Steps.
 From these documents our team are able to produce a detailed and coherent maths curriculum which is exciting and accessible for all children.

-- Years 5 and 6 are currently following the Lancashire Plans which reflect the National Curriculum objectives for each year group.
+- Year 6 are currently following the Lancashire Plans which reflect the National Curriculum objectives for this year group.
 Teachers are adopting some of the features of the Mastery approach within their daily lessons as good practice, but also in readiness for the Red Rose scheme when it becomes available.

 - We have both written and mental calculation policies which ensure that all children are taught the same strategies and methods within their maths lessons.